DeGreedy/hello-world/README.md

 # hello-world
-just the first one to hang out around
+just the first one while hanging around